Steps to Creating a School Digital Marketing PlanDecember 8, 2020

 Improving parent/school communication

 Every school recognizes that engaging parents in their child’s education is a big step forward in improving students’ attendance, behavior and achievement.
 Even if your school has refined your communication channels with parents, there is always room for improvement.

 Step 2: List your marketing initiatives

-Now that you’ve established your objectives, it’s time to get writing.
-This is where you’ll write down the activities you are planning to undertake in order to achieve these objectives.
+Now that you’ve established your objectives, it’s time to start putting together your plan.
+This step is where you’ll write down the activities you are planning to undertake in order to achieve these objectives.
 In this step, it’s helpful to think about the actions that users need to take in order to achieve your objectives.
 Then, work backwards and ensure that you’ve made it as simple as possible for them to take this action.

 For example, if your objective is driving more enrollments, you might determine that you want more parents to complete their enrollment online rather than completing a document and mailing it in.
 Once you’ve decided this, you can check whether: